Policies and procedures

 - document updates and changes through version control.

 Preschool teams should critically reflect on how each procedure supports:

 - implementation of the National Quality Framework

 Procedures should be reviewed annually following a schedule.
 The schedule should document who was involved in the review, and how staff members not present were made aware of any changes.
-The Preschool guidelines appendix (staff only) contains scaffolds and sample documents to support preschools in the review process, see this link to word versions.
+The appendix to the Leading and operating department preschool guidelines contains template scaffolds and sample documents to support preschools in the review process, see this link to word versions.

 Procedures may also require review in response to particular situations:

 - an incident or injury